lstrzebinczyk/the_empire_blog/posts/6-implementing-a-button.md

 ![A centered button](/the_empire_blog/docs/assets/posts/6/button_centered.png)

 Nice and centered.
-We have successfully avoided the necessity to think.
+We have successfully avoided the necessity to think (about that specific problem, for now).

 ## Centering text inside button

 That part, we actually need to think through a little bit.
 We'll be adding a lot of different buttons, and they will be allowed to have different sizes, font sizes, and have different texts.
 For all of them, the text should be both vertically and horizontally centered.
-Text is basically a rectangle, so to center one within the other should really be fairly simple.
+Since text is basically a rectangle, center one within the bounding rectangle should totally, really be fairly simple.

-If we take the position, of the `background`, and add to it the half of the width of the `background`, we should get the middle of the button.
-If we then substract half of the length of the `text`, that should give us the expected position for the text.
+If we take the `background` `left` position, and add half of the `background` width, we should get the middle of the buttons `x` position.
+If we then substract half of the `text` width, that should give us the expected `x` position.
 Analogous solution for height should workas well.

-Ok, easy math, in and out:
+That's easy math, 20 minutes adventure, in and out:

 ```crystal
 # src/lib/ui/button.cr, class UI::Button